toromi-hearts-2/toromi-hearts-2/README.md

-Dissociative Identity Disorder is a complex dissociative disorder that **is caused by trauma before the ages of 5-6**.
-It can also be caused by disorganized attachment to caregivers.
+Dissociative Identity Disorder is a complex dissociative disorder that **is caused by trauma and disorganized attachment to caregivers before the ages of 5-6**.

 ![image](https://github.com/user-attachments/assets/74e956fa-1de1-4306-ac86-e8ee21ba9af4)